GabeisAgentic/Food-Tetris-/README.md

 - 3 lines cleared: 500 points × level
 - 4 lines cleared: 800 points × level

 Level up every 10 lines cleared!

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.